EXCLUSIVE-Heathrow owner Ferrovial studies options for stake in Britain's biggest airport -sources

 Ferrovialhttps://tmsnrt.rs/3QuE5yK

-(Reporting by Isla Binnie, Andres Gonzalez and Pamela Barbaglia; Editing by Alexander Smith and David Evans)
+(Reporting by Isla Binnie, Andres Gonzalez and Pamela Barbaglia; additional reporting by Danilo Masoni and Yousef Saba; Editing by Alexander Smith and David Evans)

 ((andres.gonzalez@thomsonreuters.com; 0034 647 69 49 89; Reuters Messaging: andres.gonzalez.thomsonreuters.com@reuters.net))